lydia’s home

 Meet our directoR

 Tamela Shawhan is the Director of Operations at Lydia’s Home.
-Tamela dreamt of creating Lydia’s Home following her own substance abuse recovery experience, and the program was launched in 2017.
-Tamela does all she can to help women succeed in the program, and to mentor them following graduation.
+Tamela dreamt of opening a unique faith-centered recovery home following her own substance abuse recovery experience.
+Lydia’s Home was launched in 2017 following the complete renovation of the home.
+As the Director, Tamela provides support to the other residential supervisors and does all she can to help women succeed.

 Meet Our Staff

-Suzanne Parsons, Residential Supervisor, Chemical Dependency Counselor Assistant (CDCA), Medical Assistant
+Suzanne Parsons, Residential Supervisor, Chemical Dependency Counselor Assistant, Medical Assistant

 Cyndi Moore, Residential Supervisor